 These settings allow you to customize each preloaded activity app based on your needs.
 For example, you can customize data pages and enable alerts and training features.
 Not all settings are available for all activity types.

-From the watch face, hold MENU, select Activities & Apps, select an activity, and select the activity settings.
+Hold MENU, select Activities & Apps, select an activity, and select the activity settings.